How to Recover Stolen Cryptocurrency: The Ultimate How-to Guide

 This post is also available in: Português

 Since the internet boom in the ‘90s, we have seen technologies evolve.
-Things that seemed impossible years ago have become a reality; technologies are turning the world into one tiny village.
+Things that seemed impossible years ago have become reality; technology is turning the world into one tiny village.
 Disruptions have occurred in almost every sector you can think of, and the wind of change is blowing through the financial sector.
 As the world shifts away from cash to wireless payments (think Google Pay, Apple Pay, Stripe, etc.), we have seen an increasing adoption of cryptocurrencies.
-However, the rise of cryptocurrencies has also led to concerns over stolen crypto, as security measures struggle to keep pace with the rapid changes.
+However, the rise of cryptocurrencies has also raised concerns about stolen crypto, as security measures struggle to keep pace with rapid change.

 Why You Should Be Extra Careful With Your Crypto

-Worse still, these hackers can disappear into the comforting hands of anonymity that the internet offers forever.
-If you have invested in Bitcoin, Ethereum, or other tokens, here are two key truths you must bear in mind: 1) Your investments are a target for hackers and thieves, and 2) Getting back your stolen crypto can be tough, when possible at all.
+Worse still, these hackers can disappear into the comforting anonymity the internet offers forever.
+If you have invested in Bitcoin, Ethereum, or other tokens, here are two key truths you must bear in mind: 1) Your investments are a target for hackers and thieves, and 2) Getting back your stolen crypto can be tough, if possible at all.

 Can Stolen Crypto Be Recovered?